-Reference my earlier post on Grape Vines as a Source of Water.
-Because of this post, a reader wrote to ask how to eradicate Wild Grape Vine; she preferred not to use herbicide.
+Reference my earlier posts on Wild Grape Vine & Pollinators and Grape Vines as a Source of Water.
+Because of these posts, a reader wrote to ask how to eradicate wild grape vine; she preferred not to use herbicide.

-Because the transition area between my prairie and my woodland has become a bit overrun with Wild Grape Vine (Vitis app) and Virginia Creeper (Parthenocissus quinquefolia), I thought this was a really excellent topic for me to research.
+Because the transition area between my prairie and my woodland has become a bit overrun with wild grape vine (Vitis spp) and Virginia Creeper (Parthenocissus quinquefolia), I thought this was a really excellent topic for me to research.

-The surest way to eradicate Wild Grape Vine, or for that matter, any vine, is during the autumn, when they are pulling nutrients back into their roots for their winter nap.
-Cut the vine at the beginning of the stem and carefully and safely paint the cut end of the remaining stump with herbicide.
+The surest way to eradicate wild grape vine, or for that matter, any unwanted vine, is during the autumn, when they are pulling nutrients back into their roots for their winter nap.
+Cut the vine at the beginning of the stem and carefully and safely paint just the cut end of the remaining stump with herbicide.

-However, bear in mind none of these methods will kill any of the rest of the vine that is running/growing along the ground.
-These runners will either have to be pulled up or smothered, or cut where the roots have anchored themselves into the ground and painted with herbicide.
+Also, bear in mind none of these methods will kill any of the rest of the vine that is running/growing along the ground.
+These runners will either have to be pulled up or smothered, or cut where the roots have anchored themselves into the ground and the cut end safely and carefully painted with herbicide.
 This is the situation I in which I find myself in my transition area, and I think I should tackle this task soon.